Clear strategy. Better outcomes.

 In the realm of affiliate marketing, subnetworks play a significant role in streamlining the management of affiliate links and maximising revenue potential.
 Essentially, a subnetwork acts as an intermediary between publishers (affiliates) and advertisers, offering a platform where multiple affiliate programs are consolidated for easier management.

-Pros of Using a Subnetwork:
+Pros of using a subnetwork:

 1. Centralised Management: Subnetworks provide a centralised platform where publishers can access multiple affiliate programs from various advertisers.
 This simplifies the management process, allowing affiliates to track performance, earnings, and commissions from one dashboard.